MohamedRamzi9/JS-UI-library/readme.md

 ## WebSocket.js
 this file contains functions to create a websocket connection and send messages to the server.

+## Component.js
+this file contains components that group together multiple elements and provide methods to customize them to quickly create UI.

 ## demos
 this folder contains multiple examples of how to use the library, each example is self contained and can be run independently.